Laying the Easter table

 This small round plate, commonly called a side plate, should be set to the left of the forks.
 It can also be placed slightly above the forks, as long as it remains to the left of the dinner plate.
 Place a small butter knife, spreader or butter blade horizontally over the plate, the blade facing to the left.

-Place the dessert fork and dessert spoon above the plate, with the fork prongs facing right and the spoon bowl facing left.
+The dessert fork and dessert spoon should be placed above the plate, with fork prongs facing right and the spoon bowl facing left.

 Extra Cutlery